czajkovsky/toggl-reporter/README.md

 ## Usage

-Create <code>config.yml</code> file and save your e-mail address and API token - you can find it here (https://www.toggl.com/app/profile).
+Create <code>config.yml</code> file and save your e-mail address and API token - you can find it [here](https://www.toggl.com/app/profile).

 Config example:
 ```